boonhowchew/clinical-research-guide/resources/literature-review.md

 ## Step 1: Start with a Research Gap and Formulate a Focused Question

-Your research journey begins with identifying a potential gap, using the techniques described previously—whether it's a **Knowledge Gap** you found in a systematic review, a **Practical Gap** you observed in your clinical practice in Seri Kembangan, or a **Methodological Gap** noted in the limitations of a key paper.
+Your research journey begins with identifying a potential gap, using the techniques described previously whether it's a **Knowledge Gap** you found in a systematic review, a **Practical Gap** you observed in your clinical practice, or a **Methodological Gap** noted in the limitations of a key paper.
 This first step is about translating that initial, sometimes vague, gap into a precise and answerable research question using the `PECOTS` framework.

 **Action:** State the preliminary research gap you have identified.
 Then, transform it into a focused `PECOTS` question that you can use to systematically test and explore that gap.